 WORLD AIDS DAY

-- What is the most important thing to know about HIV/AIDS?
+- What is the one thing you would have others know about HIV/AIDS?

-- What can the DoD community do to make a difference?
+- What can a community do to make a difference?

 By continuing to take a keen interest and engagement in the progress that is being made against HIV/AIDS and provide the necessary moral, ethical, resources and support as necessary to keep the momentum of the progress going to full elimination of the HIV disease.

 Last Modified Date: 22-May-2023